The big question in

 $100M |

-Locate stations at popular destinations: Great Mall/LRT, Midtown Area, Library/Medical Center, City Hall and Escuela schools area, parks, shopping centers, transit stops, sports fields, etc. Get it for free! |
+Locate stations at popular destinations: Great Mall/LRT, Midtown Area, Library/Medical Center, City Hall and Escuela schools area, parks, shopping centers, transit stops, sports fields, etc. |

 Connect LRT with the Fremont BART station